 5. Come up with themed packaging

 Be prepared to test subtle changes in your brand packaging from time to time.
 Consider design changes for seasons, events, holidays, local/regional promotions, and cooperative partnerships with complementary products.
 For example, is your brand reaching a milestone?
 For brands celebrating 25 years in business, why not incorporate silver embellishments in the packaging?
-It could be a silver stamp that doubles as a discount coupon.
+It could be a silver stamp that doubles as IRC coupons or discount coupons.

 Themed or versioned packaging often requires small quantities and shorter print runs.
 This strategy also requires short-term forecasting, tighter inventory controls, and reduced lead times.
 These factors all link to the capabilities afforded by digital printing technologies.

 Social media marketing is available to any brand.
 Boost your Facebook, Instagram, YouTube and Twitter following by prominently including links to those sites on your product packaging.
 Come up with a compelling call-to-action to encourage customers to hit follow.
 Your packaging should be informative without being cluttered by unnecessary text.
 Keep it visual as much as possible.

 Boost Marketing with Packaging

 No matter how strategic your brand’s marketing is, if your packaging falls short, fewer customers will be enticed to put your product in their physical or digital carts.
 Packaging must stand out at a glance, while also meeting the legal, regulatory, and cultural standards of your market.